Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Introduction

-First, observe that our convergence guarantee holds with high probability for the entire infinite iteration sequence, which addresses the blow-up of failure probability issue associated with existing stochastic Newton methods (see part (b) in Section \ref{subsec:stochastic-newton}).
+First, we observe that our convergence guarantee holds with high probability for the entire infinite iteration sequence, which addresses the issue of the blow-up of failure probability associated with the existing stochastic Newton methods (see part (b) in Section \ref{subsec:stochastic-newton}).

-Second, the parameter $\Upsilon$ characterizes the noise level of stochastic Hessian oracle.
+Second, the parameter $\Upsilon$ characterizes the noise level of the stochastic~Hessian oracle.
 When the Hessian is generated by subsampling or sketching, $\Upsilon$ depends on the adopted sample/sketch sizes.
-As illustrated in Examples \ref{exp:1} and \ref{exp:2}, $\Upsilon=O(\kappa)$ for popular Hessian estimators when sample/sketch sizes are independent of $\kappa$.
+As illustrated in Examples \ref{exp:1}~and \ref{exp:2}, $\Upsilon=O(\kappa)$ for popular Hessian estimators when sample/sketch sizes are independent of $\kappa$.
 In this case, $\T = O(\kappa^2)$.
-We require $\T \geq O(\Upsilon^2)$ only to ensure that $\{\tHb_t\}_{t\geq \T}$ are positive definite with condition numbers scaling as $\kappa$, so that the Newton step based on $\tHb_t$ leads to a usual decrease of the objective.
+We require $\T \geq O(\Upsilon^2)$ only to~ensure that $\{\tHb_t\}_{t\geq \T}$ are positive definite with condition numbers scaling as $\kappa$, so that the Newton step based on $\tHb_t$ leads to a usual decrease of the objective.
 On the other hand, popular stochastic Newton methods often generate a larger sample size (which depends on $\kappa$) to enforce $\|\Eb_t\|\leq \epsilon\lambda_{\min}$ for any $t\geq 0$ with an $\epsilon\in(0,1)$ \citep[e.g., see Lemma 2 and Equation 3.10 in][respectively]{RoostaKhorasani2018Sub,Pilanci2017Newton}.
 In that case, $\{\hHb_t\}_{t\geq 0}$ are positive definite and so are $\{\tHb_t\}_{t\geq 0}$.
 Importantly, our method does not require such well-conditioned Hessian oracles.